fadhlaouir/create-express-node-starter/README.md

 ## Installation

-To create a new Express.js project using npx-create-express-node-starter, simply run the following command:
+To create a new Express.js project using create-express-node-starter, simply run the following command:

 ```
-npx npx-create-express-node-starter
+npx create-express-node-starter
 ```

 Follow the prompts to enter the project name and directory, choose a template, and start your project.